 Three separate four-day train-the-trainer initiatives have been successfully delivered to over 60 Registered Providers staff, and community trainers, who are now currently implementing the learning in each of their own organisations.
 Additionally, over 1,500 CL4RPs staff members are now completing their Carbon Literacy: Knowledge e-learning course.
 Organisations at the forefront include Northwards Housing, Wigan and Leigh Homes, Great Places Housing Group and Southway Housing, which have almost completely Carbon Literate workforces and are now on the cusp of CL delivery to tenants and residents.
 In particular: –

-New Charter Group: Learning delivered to 260 staff; Fully Carbon Literate workforce expected by March 2017.
+New Charter Group: Learning delivered to 260 staff; Fully Carbon Literate workforce expected by late 2017.
+Accredited as a Silver Carbon Literate Organisation.

-Wigan & Leigh Housing: Learning delivered to 255 staff; Fully Carbon Literate workforce expected by early 2017.
+Wigan & Leigh Housing: Learning delivered to 255 staff; Fully Carbon Literate workforce expected by late 2017.

 One Manchester: Pilot programme delivered; Fully Carbon Literate workforce expected by March 2018.